 William S. Halsted

-The precision of tissue handling and respect for them is one of characteristics of Halsted’s operative philosophy.
-He was known to say, that each time surgeon even touches the tissues, he inflicts damage to the patient.
-He used custom made, fine tip hemostats, painstakingly precise hemostasis, fine ligatures use extremely carefully so including only as little tissue as humanly possible.
+The precision of tissue handling and respect for them is one of the characteristics of Halsted’s operative philosophy.
+He was known to say, that each time a surgeon even touches the tissues, he inflicts damage to the patient.
+He used custom-made, fine tip hemostats, painstakingly precise hemostasis, fine ligatures used carefully so including only as little tissue as humanly possible.
 His entire technique was designed to minimize trauma, which each surgeon inevitably inflicts on his patient.
 And he was merciless in demanding that from himself and his residents.
 The result was, however, that his operations took a long time to complete.
 And I mean a loooong time.
-One day he had visitors – surgeons from New York.
-After the surgery was over, one of them remarked, that it was first time he saw by the end of operation, that the upper part of the incision was already healing without the surgeon finishing the procedure.
+One day, he had visitors – surgeons from New York.
+After the surgery was over, one of them remarked, that it was the first time he saw by the end of the operation, that the upper part of the incision was already healing without the surgeon finishing the procedure.

 So speed, or precision?

 The answer is both.
-As always golden medium.
+As always, golden medium.
 Speed is important, but not to the point of compromising the patient’s wellbeing.
-Sloppy surgery is too big prize to pay for being talked about as a “fastest surgeon in the West.”
+Sloppy surgery is too big a prize to pay for being talked about as a “fastest surgeon in the West.”

 Then you marvel, how quickly your patient recovers.
 And he and his family sign your prizes for the rest of their lives.

-And on the next case you have a complication, not entirely of your making, and the patients sends you a letter with notification of intention to sue.
+And in the next case you have a complication, not entirely of your making, and the patient sends you a letter with notification of intention to sue.

-This is the live of a modern surgeon.
+This is the life of a modern surgeon.